 National Stock Exchange of India

 The National Stock Exchange is the world’s fourth largest stock exchange in terms of transaction volumes.
-NSE is the largest stock exchange in India in terms of daily turnover and number of trades, for both equities and derivative trading.
+In terms of daily turnover, NSE is one of the biggest stock exchanges of India for Equity and derivative segment.

 History of NSE India

 The National Stock Exchange of India came into existence in the year 1992.
-It was recognised as a stock exchange by SEBI in April 1993 and commenced operations in 1994 with the launch of the wholesale debt market, followed shortly after by the launch of the cash market segment.
+In April 1993, NSE was recognised as a stock exchange by SEBI and In 1994 it commenced operations with the launch of the wholesale debt market which shortly after followed by, the launch of the cash market segment.
 It was the first demutualised electronic exchange of India.
 NSE India made it possible for traders across the country to carry out trading of stocks with its fully automated screen based electronic trading system.

 Between 1994 and 2016 NSE expanded lines of business and product offerings through the following key milestones.